Max-Product Belief Propagation for Linear Programming: Applications to Combinatorial Optimization

 Given a directed graph $G=(V,E)$ and non-negative edge weights $w=[w_e:e\in E]\in \mathbb R_+^{|E|}$, the shortest path problem is to find the shortest path from the source $s$ to the destination $t$: it minimizes the sum of edge weights along the path.
 One can naturally design the following LP for this problem:

-where $\delta^i(v),\delta^o(v)$ are the set of incoming, outgoing edges of $v$.
+where $\delta^i(v),\delta^o(v)$ are sets of incoming, outgoing edges of $v$.
 It is known that the above LP always has an integral solution, i.e., the shortest path from $s$ to $t$.
 We consider the following GM for LP \eqref{lp:shortestpath}: